 Those children who try to cope by making others happy tend to take on too much responsibility for interpersonal interactions.
 They come to see themselves as responsible for how others feel.
 Negative affect in another is seen as their own personal failing.
 Some try to avoid any negative situations by being exceptionally good at all times.
 Those children who withdraw from feeling too much pain from others may actively avoid people and situations that tend to produce negative feelings.
 This results in isolation and disconnection from common bonds with others.
 Learning to separate their feelings from those of other people, and to cope with feeling the suffering of others can lead empathic gifted children to use their understanding of themselves and others to foster relationships.

-Adults who deal with sensitive gifted children need to be aware of the depth of the children’s feelings and to have some understanding of the problem of feeling other people’s feelings and suffering.
+Interventions for parents Adults who deal with sensitive gifted children need to be aware of the depth of the children’s feelings and to have some understanding of the problem of feeling other people’s feelings and suffering.
 Since these aspects of sensitivity often lead the gifted child to feel responsible for others’ feelings, particularly those of parents and siblings, parents must help the child understand that in relationships, all involved have a responsibility for what happens, and are responsible for their own feelings.

 In working with children who have not yet learned to separate other people’s feelings from their own, adults can help them to cope by learning to build appropriate interpersonal distance.
 Actual physical distancing techniques may be the needed first step.
 For example, the child is asked to leave the room and assess what is being felt now, and what was felt prior to start of the problem.
 Next the child thinks about what the problem really is, and brainstorms some solutions.
 Finally, the child returns, and the people involved discuss their feelings and the proposed solutions.